Throw Line Hijinks

 This throw line technique comes in super handy when you overshoot your original tie-in point.

 Instead of pulling the line back down, you could instead use a second throw line set to secure your tie-in.
 You can do this method on your own, but it would be a lot easier if you had a second person manipulating that other throw line.
 Drop your throw weight down once you’ve cleared that route, and attach the second weight to it.
 Don’t detach the throw line from it!
-Begin pulling upward; once you’ve reached the union you want to isolate, either you or your helper begin swinging that second throw line until you get the right amount of momentum going to where you can clear the union.
+Begin pulling upward; once you’ve reached the branch union you want to isolate, either you or your helper begin swinging that second throw line until you get the right amount of momentum going to where you can clear the branch union.
 After you’ve cleared it, drop it all down and BAM!
 You’ve just successfully isolated a tie-in!

 Pendulum Swing

 This trick is relatively simple with no real extra gear needed.
 Tie a second throw weight onto the other end of your throw line so its weighted on both sides.
 All you need to do is drop the weight down to you and it a nice gentle push.
 In other words, DON’T GO HULK ON IT!
 That’s it, nothing fancy.
-As the weight pendulums over the tree union that you desire to tie in, drop it and let it rip to the ground.
+As the weight pendulums over the branch union that you desire to tie in, drop it and let it rip to the ground.
 If there is some route clearing left to do, it should be simple to do.

 Swish and Flick